galichy79/Bot_presentation/pres-for-pdf1.md

  ### Advanced verification is available when entering password

-# Makret size urkainians and friend of Ukraine 5
+# Makret size urkainians and friends of Ukraine 5

 ![Where will the money come from?](diagram-3.png)